 If they don’t, there may be an issue with the survey.

-Calculating ROI on CX is hard because steps towards improving CX metrics might be expensive and take a long time to implement.
+Calculating customer experience ROI is hard because steps towards improving CX metrics might be expensive and take a long time to implement.

 Depending on the company, you could save a lot on the costs of measuring NPS.
 For example, we are running our NPS survey for free via Vitally.